fbecart/zinoma/README.md

 #### `targets`

-__Required__ A build flow is made of targets.
+A build flow is made of targets.
 Each target is a unit of work to perform as part of this build flow.

 Targets run in parallel by default.
 To run targets sequentially, you can define dependencies on other targets using the `targets.<target_name>.dependencies` keyword.